breadcat/blog.minskio.co.uk/content/dreams/archive-037.md

 dream: undated
 ---

-I was dropping off a parcel for work so was staying at home untl a little later in the morning until the post office opened up.
+I was dropping off a parcel for work so was staying at home until a little later in the morning until the post office opened up.

 My father had already tried shooting a rabbit earlier and missed, I saw the same black and white rabbit outside my window and took a shot at it using the air rifle, hitting it but not killing it.